 - Astor Place - Begin at the historic center of Manhattan, Astor Place, where the Lenape gathered for centuries before European settlers arrived.
 THIS IS A SAMPLE ITINERARY.
 The group provides input, and from a wide array of options, each outing is uniquely crafted.

 - McSorley’s Old Ale House - Enjoy a cheese plate and a beer at McSorley’s, the oldest continuously operating bar in New York.
-Abe Lincoln once drank here, and the walls are adorned with curios and artifacts that haven’t been removed since 1910.
+Abe Lincoln once drank here, and the walls are adorned with curios and artifacts that have remained untouched since 1910.

-- Triangle Shirtwaist Factory - Visit the site of one of New York City’s most tragic events, where 146 garment workers perished in a 1911 fire.
+- Triangle Shirtwaist Factory - Visit the site of one of New York City’s most tragic events, where 146 garment workers perished in a fire in 1911.
 This event significantly influenced labor practices in the U.S., and it’s a story every American should know.

-- Washington Square Park - Unlike most tours that rush through, we take time to relax and explore the fascinating history of one of America’s most significant city parks.
+- Washington Square Park - Spend some time learning about the fascinating history of one of America’s most significant city parks.

-- Mamoun’s Falafel - The first falafel spot in NYC, opened in 1971 by a Syrian named Mamoun.
-Now run by his sons, this beloved spot continues to serve delicious falafel to comedians, musicians, and students day and night.
+- Mamoun’s Falafel - Opened in 1971 by a Syrian named Mamoun, this was NYC’s first falafel spot.
+Now run by his sons, this iconic eatery continues to serve delicious falafel to comedians, musicians, and students all day and late into the night.

-- Taco Mahal - A Latin/Indian fusion eatery owned by a woman with Puerto Rican and Indian heritage, staffed by a largely Nepali team.
-This spot represents the best of New York: innovation, tradition, and hard work.
+- Taco Mahal - This Latin/Indian fusion restaurant is owned by a woman with Puerto Rican and Indian heritage, and staffed by a predominantly Nepali team.
+It represents the best of New York: innovation, tradition, and dedication.
 The food is unique, vibrant, and delicious, accompanied by great music.

 - Janie’s Life Changing Baked Goods - These cookies are truly life-changing, and Janie’s story of overcoming challenges is heartwarming.
 It’s a charming place with a friendly staff and amazing pie-crust cookies.
 Always worth a visit.